farhan-navas/monday/README.md

         when i ask for it
 - [ ] Local only 'Memories' storage
 - [ ] Ability to login with Apple/Google/MS account, and provide functionality to be able to export

+Also just adding it here in case i forget, but use sharedPreferences to store data in localStorage.
+Need to read more about this though find out where the data is actually stored on your device when you use this.